If I decide to ingest a psychedelic substance, such as LSD or psilocybin, I am committing a criminal action and risk being punished by law: But why?

 I understand that this is a contentious issue but its something I think needs to be talked about.
 I sincerely believe that it is not only with the interests of harm reduction and justice that this class of substances be decriminalized, but that it is fundamentally an issue of freedom.
 If you have made it this far and still believe there is good reason for psychedelics to be illegal, please get in touch, letting me know your thoughts and the reasons for your opinion.
 I’m open to new information and would like to be made aware of any arguments or points of view that I might’ve missed.
 I genuinely welcome the discussion and would like to believe that I would be willing to reassess my stance if I see that I’ve made a mistake.

-If you’re not convinced either way or feel some resistance to the ideas that I’ve presented here, I only ask that you consider at least some of what I’ve said might be true, and to then make your own investigation into the matter.
+If you’re not convinced either way or feel some resistance to the ideas that I’ve presented here, I ask that you consider at least some of what I’ve said might be true, and to then make your own investigation into the matter.
 There is increasing amounts of information about these substances online, including recent scientific research, their medical applications, and also the wider discussion of drug policy and reform.
-I’m not going to feed you any more sources, I’m sure you how to do a google search 🙂
+I’m not going to feed you any more sources, I’m sure you know how to do a google search 🙂

 That’s it!
 Thanks for reading.